OSSA Specification

 - Vendor Neutral: Open standard, no vendor lock-in

-- Enterprise Ready: Built-in governance, compliance, and observability
+- Designed for Enterprise: Built-in governance, compliance, and observability features

 - Versioned: Semantic versioning with migration paths